 Saudi index hits 6-month low amid recession fears

-Most stock markets in the Gulf fell on Thursday, with the Saudi index wiping out its gains so far this year, as a red-hot U.S. inflation reading bolsters the case for supersized rate hikes by the Federal Reserve.
+DUBAI: Most stock markets in the Gulf fell on Thursday, with the Saudi index wiping out its gains so far this year, as a red-hot US inflation reading bolsters the case for supersized rate hikes by the Federal Reserve.

 The data was seen as firming the case for the Federal Reserve to raise rates aggressively.
 Policymakers might consider a 100-basis-point increase in the July meeting, Atlanta Federal Reserve Bank President Raphael Bostic said.